AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-map/engagement-map-overview.md

 **Does having Engagement Map in Marketo Engage mean I'll lose access to the folder structure and will have to re-learn how to build a Smart Campaign?**

 No. The great thing about Engagement Map is that it gives you the best of both worlds; it's complementary to the current way you build campaigns.
-You can choose if you want to use the existing UI or build/visualize in the new UI.
-All users will still get Marketo Engage's powerful feature set, now complemented by a visual creation tool.
+All users will still get Marketo Engage's powerful feature set, now complemented by clear visuals.

 **Is Engagement Map a paid add-on?**